September 12, 2019 – February 23, 2020

 On the occasion of her solo exhibition concurrently on view, artist Julia Fish has curated a selection of works on paper drawn largely from DePaul Art Museum’s collection.
 Expanding on her own practice of rendering architectural space through painting, this exhibition provides insights into Fish’s creative vision and interests.
 Fish identified work that is representative of the impact of encountering and learning directly from significant architecture in Chicago and Rome.
 In works by the Burnham Brothers, Douglas Garofalo, and Giovanni Battista Piranesi, Fish recognized the visual and conceptual function of “annotation” shared among the three: overt or subtle forms of text and notes integral to, or embedded within, the visual representation of architectural images.

-Architectural Annotations is organized by DePaul Art Museum and curated by Julia Fish.
+Architectural Annotations is organized by DePaul Art Museum and guest-curated by Julia Fish.
 Support for this exhibition is provided by the Terra Foundation for American Art.